You are about to leave us.trintellix.com.

 TRINTELLIX has been studied in over 3,300 adults with MDD between the ages of 18 and 88.

 TRINTELLIX has been prescribed for more than a million patients in the U.S.

-Antidepressants, like TRINTELLIX, may increase suicidal thoughts and behaviors in children, teens, and young adults.
-Call your doctor right away if you have new or worsening depression symptoms, unusual changes in mood, behavior, or thoughts of suicide while taking it.
-Do not take it if you take MAOIs, are allergic to vortioxetine or any other ingredients in TRINTELLIX.
+Antidepressants, like TRINTELLIX, may increase suicidal thoughts and actions in some people 24 years of age and younger.
+Call your doctor right away if you have new or worsening depression symptoms, unusual changes in mood, behavior or thoughts, or suicidal thoughts or actions while taking it.
+Do not take it if you take MAOIs, or if you are allergic to vortioxetine or any other ingredients in TRINTELLIX.
 Tell your doctor about all medicines you take, including migraine, psychiatric, and depression medicines, to avoid a potentially life-threatening condition.
-Increased risk of bleeding and bruising may occur, especially if taken with NSAID pain relievers, aspirin, or blood thinners.
-Manic episodes can occur.
-Call your doctor if you have any unusual changes in mood, behavior, or thoughts.
+Increased risk of bleeding and bruising may occur, especially if taken with aspirin, NSAID pain relievers, warfarin, or blood thinners.
+Manic episodes can occur in people with bipolar disorder.
+Call your doctor if you have any new or sudden changes in mood, behavior, thoughts, or feelings.
+Suddenly stopping TRINTELLIX may cause you to have serious side effects.
 Visual problems may occur in some people.
-TRINTELLIX may cause low sodium levels.
+TRINTELLIX may cause low sodium levels and sexual problems.
 Common side effects include nausea, constipation, and vomiting.